ArchismanKarmakar/TP-Link-XC220-G3V-V20-Firmware/README.md

 Hardware version: XC220-G3v v2.X XXXXXXXX
 My ONT Hardware version: XC220 G3v v2.8 XXXXXXXX
 My ISP: Bharat Sanchar Nigam Limited, Calcutta Telephones
 This ONU has no issues related to hardware and firmware, any such issues are mostly due to ISP end, OLT support or configuration problem.
+To setup this router go here (upcoming tutorial).

 # TP-Link Ltd GPL Open Source Code for Firmware & Firmware Development
 #### The Source code of the firmware can be downloaded from [TP-Link GPL Code Base](https://www.tp-link.com/br/support/gpl-code/).
 Anyone can use this to customize the firmware and contribute to the developmemnt of this, but only after backtesting it.